Manoj-541/Data_Analysis_Projects/README.md

 This dataset and analysis are publicly available for research and educational purposes.

 ---
-For any queries, contact https://github.com/Manoj-541/Data_Analysis_Projects.
+For any queries, contact: https://www.linkedin.com/in/manoj-kumar-somannagari-7a28672ab/.